G-Research/astral/README.md

 OidcProvider.new.configure creates an OIDC provider and user on a separate dedicated Vault instance.
-The user created has a username/password/email address, that can be accessed with OIDC auth from in the principal Vault instance.
+The user created has a username/password/email address, that can be accessed with OIDC auth from the principal Vault instance.

 Clients::Vault::configure_as_oidc_client creates an OIDC client on our Vault instance.
 It connects to that provider just